KellysonRN/ME.Commerce/README.md

 # ME.Commerce Application

-This is an example e-commerce application showcasing the vertical slice architecture.
-The application is designed to demonstrate a modular and scalable approach to building software systems.
+This is a sample e-commerce application that illustrates the vertical slice architecture.
+It is designed to showcase a modular and scalable approach to building software systems.

 ## Key features
 - Pact (Contract tests)